Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_console/front_section.md

 ![Defog](../../../img/Defog.jpg)

 Provides pilot selectable volume of warm air to the windshield for de-icing purposes or footwell recesses for comfort or visibility.
+Defog should be used in rapid descents in humid environments if the cockpit gets fogged up, or if the windshield gets fogged up in general to defog the windshield.

 ## Rain Removal Switch